Kitton/bank/README.md

 **How​ would​ you​ improve​ your​ solution?​ What​ would​ be​ the​ next​ steps?**

-The part that requires most work is the Phoenix server, as very little work has been done here.
+As of right now, the part that requires the most work is the Phoenix server, as very little work has been done there.
 In this sense, the next step would be to give the assistant a web interface from where transfers can be ordered and viewed.

 **After implementation, is there any design decision that you would have done different?**